hibalaziri/Algorithm-Project/README.md

 The optimal capacity has been estimated from Plano nº 22 500: Parque de Material Móvil published by the engineering I+D+i and projects departament of the Metro de Madrid in January of 2015.

+In the real life application, this txt file will be updated every time the train leaves a certain station as all the passengers, from a realistic approach, will not be able to press the button and get the direction.
+Before the train reaches the platform, the users will be given directions and once they get in, the available spots will be recalculated.

 DISCLAIMER: this program is a virtual simulation of the actual system

 ## Installation